 “Always make new mistakes” became mantra for us and the AFSC’s Web Team.
 We knew that we didn’t have the resources to bring in someone else teach us everything we needed to know, we were leading projects in a medium very few people had mastered, and we were human.
 So it was going to be impossible to avoid mistakes, but we could make sure that we learned from our mistakes, find ways to avoid making them again, and then push into fresh territory filled with new mistakes we didn’t know existed.

-I still use the slogan for my own work, and encourage it with teams I work on.
+I still use the slogan for my own work, and encourage it with teams I am on.
 People laugh the first time they hear it.
-But they discover I’m very serious when they see me adjust my work process and products to deal with mistakes I failed to avoid during the previous project.
+But they discover I’m very serious when they see me adjust my work process and products to deal with mistakes I failed to avoid during a previous project.
 And I invite them to set the same standards for themselves.

 We all need to work hard to identify our mistakes and come up with ways to avoid them.
-Some mistakes are easy to see and fix: if you have poor spelling, make sure you have someone double checking your writing.
+Some mistakes are easy to see and fix: if you have poor spelling, make sure you have someone editing everything you write (even web page headings).
 Some mistakes are harder to see: if you use the wrong metrics you may appear to be succeeding while actually failing.
 And some mistakes are hard to admit: creating a web applications with very little experience meant I made just about every security blunder possible, and since I knew more about web development than anyone else around me, I resisted attempts by others to point out places the tools were at risk.

 Think hard about your work, look for mistakes, own them as scars you earned doing something new, and figure out how to make sure you make a different mistake next time.
 You will be a better person and professional and better prepared to change the world.